summu1985/eap74-demo/README.md

-# eap74-observability-demo
+# eap74-demo
-Code to demonstrate the Observability features in EAP 7.4
+This repo holds sample code and implementation steps and tools to demonstrate the latest features of EAP 7.4